Accessible

 Given the global nature of the internet, a single standard creates predictable web experiences for all users.
 The video below is a short introduction to web accessibility and how it affects various user’s abilities to access information.

 The WCAG was first published in 1999 and is comprised of four core principles and 12 guidelines that are recognized as industry best practices.
-Since WCAG 1.0, W3C has since released two other versions (WCAG 2.0 & 2.1) with a third in development (WCAG 2.2).
+Since WCAG 1.0, W3C has since released three other versions (WCAG 2.0, 2.1, and 2.2) with a fourth in development (WCAG 3).
 Due to the rapid advancement of communication technology the guidelines need to be updated to reflect the current digital landscape.
 With every revision, the core principles remain the same, however the guidelines will change to address barriers related to the technologies and devices.

-WCAG 2.1 is revision of WCAG 2.0 which maintains the principles and guidelines but adds 17 new success criteria (Deque opens in new window, 2021) that benefit individuals with cognitive and learning disabilities, users with low vision, and all mobile users (3Play Media opens in new window, 2021).
+WCAG 2.2 is revision of WCAG 2.1 which maintains the principles and guidelines but adds 9 additional success criteria that benefit individuals with cognitive and learning disabilities, users with low vision, and all mobile users.

 To further understand the WCAG and how barriers to access on the web can be avoided you can review the complete WCAG guidelines online.
 W3C also provides case studies and tutorials to further help you understand how to make use of the WCAG.